BA-Software-Development-Ed/ai-exam-project/README.md

 | Epochs     | 15         | 10         | 5           | 5           |
 | Accuracy   | 93.33%     | 99.50%     | 77.67%      | 93.33%      |

-These values can be found in [Model Architectures](model-architectures.md )
+These values can be found in [Model Architectures](https://github.com/BA-Software-Development-Ed/ai-exam-project/blob/master/model-architectures.md )

 The model we ended up selecting was the Convolutional model with the accuracy of `3:4`.
 This was the model we implemented in our web application.
-Because we couldn't implement an `Unknown` class, uploading other images than [identification 1](src/data/identification1.jpg ) would only give invalid predictions.
+Because we couldn't implement an `Unknown` class, uploading other images than [recognition image](https://github.com/BA-Software-Development-Ed/ai-exam-project/blob/master/recognition-image.jpg ) would only give invalid predictions.

 ![image of family detection](assets/cnn-prediction.png )